Project-Setup/Nextjs_Ts_Eslint/readme.md

-# PWA Project Setup with NextJs, Typescript, Eslint
+# Github PWA Project Setup with NextJs, Typescript, Redux, AMP etc.

+**Go to different branches for different Project Setup**
+- `pwa-amp` -- with Amp, Redux-Saga, Emotion
+- `redux-saga` -- with Redux-Saga, Emotion
+- `redux-code-splitting` -- with Redux, Emotion
+- `emotion` -- with Emotion
+- `styled-jsx` -- with built-in Styled-JSX

 This is an example project setup.
-Packages used:
+Packages used for all branches:
 * NextJs
 * Typescript
-* Redux
-* Redux-Saga
 * Eslint, Prettier
 * Jest, Enzyme
-* Emotion
 * Next-Offline
 * Next-Manifest